sleepydragoon/ENC4265/manual.md

 Procreate also allows artists to create brushes from scratch:
 1. Tap the '+' icon at the top-right corner of the Brush Library.
 This creates a nnew brush with default settings.
 2. Adjust the brush settings to your liking.
-3. Tap the category 'About this brush' to change the brush name
+3. Tap the category 'About this brush' to change the brush name.
 4. Tap 'Done' at the top-right to save your new brush.

 ## Smudge and Erase
 In addition to brushes, Procreate offers Smudge and Erase tools:
 - Smudge Tool: Blend colors and create gradients.
-Select any brush from your Brush Library to control the smudge effects
+Select any brush from your Brush Library to control the smudge effects.
 - Erase Tool: Erase or soften parts of your artwork.
 Select any brush to change the effect.